 Now we can use the Matlab function fsolve to solve this system for us.
 This function is part of Matlab's Optimization Toolbox, which is a licensed add-on to Matlab.
 Assuming that this is available to you, simply provide fsolve with the system you are trying to solve, and an initial guess.
 Since we have three steady-state points that we need to solve for, we will need to do this three times.
 In each case we will provide a starting point close to the intersection that we are interested in; the plot we made earlier will inform our initial guesses.
+1

 '''

-x1 = fsolve(@switch ss, [1.2;1.1])
+x1 = fsolve(@switch_ss, [1.2;1.1])

+x2 = fsolve(@switch_ss, [0.3;2.6])

+x3 = fsolve(@switch_ss, [2.6;0.3])

 '''